drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Diverse Strategy in Drug Discovery

-The space of synthesizable molecules is huge.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/diverse-strategy-drug-discovery-5db11c94'><i class='fa fa-play' aria-hidden='true'></i></button>The space of synthesizable molecules is huge.
 Structural diversity is essential for lead discovery, and the generation of a great number of diverse molecules increases the chances of finding novel compounds with significant therapeutic value.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/diverse_mol.png){: loading=lazy }
 ### Introducing Diversity in the Reagents

-Diversity is always introduced by the reagents.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/introducing-diversity-reagents-69988db4'><i class='fa fa-play' aria-hidden='true'></i></button>Diversity is always introduced by the reagents.
 In the example below, diverse compounds such as 1 need to be prepared.
 They are synthesized by the reaction of building block 2 with a number of diverse reagents that can be either purchased or simply prepared.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/reagent_diverse_product.png){: loading=lazy }
 ### Introducing Diversity at the Proper Time

-The introduction of diversity through reagents should be made at the right time.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/introducing-diversity-at-proper-time-837fc79f'><i class='fa fa-play' aria-hidden='true'></i></button>The introduction of diversity through reagents should be made at the right time.
 Important considerations include when protection/deprotection of functional groups should take place and fully exploit the strength of the synthetic route, whether it is linear or convergent.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/diverse_end.png){: loading=lazy }
 #### Late Stage Introduction of Diversity

-When variations are introduced at the end of the synthesis, many diverse analogs can be prepared in a minimum number of steps.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/late-stage-introduction-diversity-75a5cc14'><i class='fa fa-play' aria-hidden='true'></i></button>When variations are introduced at the end of the synthesis, many diverse analogs can be prepared in a minimum number of steps.
 This is the case of Aliskiren that was synthesized using the retrosynthetic scheme shown here (button "Retrosynthesis").
 Hundreds of amide analogs such as 6 were prepared from acid 2 in order to optimize the series.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold